 All of these oils are deeply nourishing to dry skin (and to hair, so feel free to comb them through the lengths of your hair after you massage it into your scalp).
 For very dry skin, some people may also opt to wear one of these oils overnight, then wash it out in the a.m.
 Tip: If your scalp and hair are both on the dry side, you may be able to use a conservative amount of jojoba or almond (the two lightest options) as a daily treatment, working it into dry spots on your scalp without risking making your roots look too lank.

 If your scalp is oily: Coconut oil

-In addition to being anti-fungal and antibacterial, coconut oil has also been shown to have sebum-regulating properties.
-So, although it may seem counterintuitive, applying a dollop to your scalp once a week may signal to your oil glands that the skin is sufficiently supple and can scale back on sebum production.
+Coconut oil has been shown to help balance skin.
+So, although it may seem counterintuitive, applying a dollop to your scalp once a week may signal to your oil glands that the skin is sufficiently supple.
 To use, simply warm a quarter-sized scoop of the oil (which solidifies at room temperature or colder) in your palms, then use your fingers to gently knead into your scalp.
 Allow the oil to sit for at least thirty minutes (or even overnight, if possible), then wash out in the morning.